Dorothea Dix Hospital: Civil War era

-Turn of the twentieth century
+Early twentieth century

-By 1899, the hospital had 174 acres of land under cultivation, mostly by unpaid patient labor, to feed the patient population.
+By the start of the twentieth century, the hospital had 174 acres of land under cultivation, mostly by unpaid patient labor, to reduce the hospital's food expenses.

 The first two decades of the twentieth century were a period of rapid growth for the hospital, interrupted only briefly during World War I when many staff members were drafted and construction materials were scarce.

 James McKee served as superintendent from 1901 to 1912.
 His tenure was notable for the establishment of a nursing school at the hospital and for adoption of what was known as the colony system for treatment of people with epilepsy, housing them in smaller buildings away from other patients.